JNJJNJ/Project3/README.md

   - When a shape filter is used, the location dots will be colored red.
   - Under the Sighting Info: You will see the total number of sightings along with the Longitude and Latitude median values.
     - The longitude and latitude median values will help to understand where the most sightings occur
-    - Visit this location and increase the chances of seeing a AUP yourself!
+    - Visit this location and increase the chances of seeing a UAP yourself!
 ![Screenshot 2024-07-10 134835](https://github.com/JNJJNJ/Project3/assets/162941137/55e7faf0-215a-4236-9c87-9484da43c0ed)
 ---
 :pencil2: